Our Bespoke Curriculum

-Our aim is to develop IT capability in children so that they can:
+Our aim is to develop computing & ICT capability in children so that they can:

-- be confident in their use of CT
+- be confident in their use of computing & IT

-- select and use IT appropriate to the task in hand
+- select and use computing & IT appropriate to the task in hand

 - identify situations where their use of IT would be relevant